KarypidisParis/crawler_for_investing.com/README.md

 # crawler_for_investing.com
-Python for indices historical values
+Python for indices historical from investing.com

 Create and activate a python3 venv